 Arizona Sunshine is relentless with its waves of shamblers, but putting them down doesn’t get old.
 Equipped with an arsenal of dual-wield pistols, submachine guns, grenades, sniper rifles, and shotguns, you’ll be leaving behind piles of bodies to rot in the desert sun.

 Developer: Creative Assembly Publisher: Sega VR Platform(s): Oculus

 If ever there was a game that needed virtual reality compatibility, it was Alien: Isolation.
 Though it didn’t have it at launch, the MotherVR mod (get it?) created by Zack Fannon rectifies what feels like a glaring oversight, especially since Isolation was demoed on the Oculus Rift’s second development kit.

 The slow pacing of Alien: Isolation makes it a great candidate for best VR game, and the MotherVR mod makes promising use of the core gameplay.
 Exploration throughout Sevastopol is enhanced through virtual reality, giving you more of an opportunity to take in the incredible level of detail Creative Assembly put into the space station.

 MotherVR may make some of the animations a little wonky, but it’s an overall smooth experience that makes hiding from the deadly xenomorph quite a bit more intense.

-13. A Chair in a Room: Greenwater
+17. A Chair in a Room: Greenwater

 Developer: Wolf & Wood Interactive, Ltd. Publisher: Wolf & Wood Interactive, Ltd. VR Platform(s): Vive